Mitel/Level 3 SIP Services

 Clearspan Communicator (PDF) is a unified communications client which provides a single and consistent user interface for the Windows, Mac, iOS or Android platforms - letting your users easily access multiple applications from the device of their choice.
 Clearpan Communicator can be used to make and receive both video and voice calls as well as initiating call control features.
 Clearspan Communicator integrates with the enterprise directory and personal contacts, including call logs and can be used to manage features such as Clearspan Anywhere™.

-Aastra OnDemand (PDF) Web Collaboration is a feature-rich web and video conferencing tool for hosting online meetings, webinars and training.
-With Aastra OnDemand Web Collaboration, businesses will have more capacity to drive revenue, reduce costs and increase operating efficiency.
+Mitel OnDemand (PDF) Web Collaboration is a feature-rich web and video conferencing tool for hosting online meetings, webinars and training.
+With Mitel OnDemand Web Collaboration, businesses will have more capacity to drive revenue, reduce costs and increase operating efficiency.

 Clearspan Call Center (PDF) provides a range of options from Standard to Premium licenses and clients for an Agent or for a Supervisor.
 Whether your institution needs basic ACD functionality for a single workgroup or a solution for a large number of agents spanning multiple locations, Clearspan's Call Center solution can be tailored to fit your needs.